Skip to content

 • PRN Symbicort® was non-inferior to low-dose budesonide maintenance treatment in preventing severe asthma exacerbations.

-• PRN Symbicort® prevented a similar rate of severe exacerbation with less than 25% of the total exposure to inhaled glucocorticoid received with budesonide maintenance therapy.
+• PRN Symbicort® prevented a similar severe exacerbation rate with less than 25% of the total exposure to inhaled glucocorticoid received with budesonide maintenance therapy.

-• When adherence is at the level seen in the trial (63%); budesonide maintenance therapy is more effective in addressing symptoms, with larger improvements in FEV1 and ACQ-5 and Quality of life (AQLQ) scores seen in the regular ICS arm.
-However, it should be noted that the magnitude of the difference in scores, which though statistically significant, would not be considered clinically significant.
+• When adherence is at the level seen in the trial (63%), budesonide maintenance therapy is more effective in addressing symptoms, with larger improvements in FEV1, ACQ-5, and Quality of life (AQLQ) scores seen in the regular ICS arm.
+However, it should be noted that the magnitude of the difference in scores, though statistically significant, would not be considered clinically significant.

-What has been the impact of these papers so far?
+What has been the impact of these papers?

 These studies have hit the mainstream press with headlines such as “the blue inhaler is a killer” based on the outcome of a higher exacerbation rate in the mild asthmatics who received PRN terbutaline only, which occurred in the SYGMA 1 trial.

-The GINA guidelines have been updated referencing the SYGMA studies as the evidence behind such significant changes that there is now conflicting/confusing advice depending on which resource you refer to.
-The GINA guidelines now recommend that at step 1, which includes people with asthma who only require their reliever medication twice a month or less, patients use a combined ICS/LABA therapy on an as-needed basis.
+The GINA guidelines have been updated, referencing the SYGMA studies as the evidence behind such significant changes.
+There is now conflicting/confusing advice depending on which resource you refer to.
+The GINA guidelines now recommend that at step 1, which includes people with asthma who only require their reliever medication twice a month or less, patients use a combined ICS/LABA therapy as needed.

 The BTS guidelines (July 2019) and Australian Asthma Handbook (March 2019) both conflict with the updated GINA guidelines (April 2019).